z-ken/media-proxy-server/README.md

 Stream proxy for RTSP protocol is on board now.

->RTMP outbound feature will be added later
+>RTMP outbound feature will be added later.